ffplayout/ffplayout/.dev/pipeline_todo.md

 Add the audio counterpart to the existing validated video encoder options.

-- [ ] Extend output and re-encode recording configuration models and update paths.
+- [x] Extend output and re-encode recording configuration models and update paths.
-- [ ] Add FFmpeg encoder-option discovery/validation comparable to
+- [x] Add FFmpeg-native encoder-option validation comparable to `video_options`; users enter option names explicitly in the advanced editor.
-  `video_options`.
-- [ ] Apply options to the audio encoder context and fail if FFmpeg leaves an option unused.
+- [x] Apply options to the audio encoder context and fail if FFmpeg leaves an option unused.
-- [ ] Provide codec-specific defaults and an advanced UI editor.
+- [x] Provide an advanced UI editor while leaving the option map empty by default so FFmpeg retains control of codec defaults.

 **Acceptance criteria:** AAC/Opus or other supported codec options survive a save/reload cycle, affect the encoder, and invalid values are rejected before